-There are 8 active military bases in the state of Tennessee.
+There are eight active military bases or installations in the state of Tennessee.

-The Marine Corps nor the Coast Guard have active stations here.
+Neither the Marine Corps nor the Coast Guard have active stations there.

 Although, they do send some of their units to other bases in the state for training and logistic purposes.